WEATHER SHIELD WOOD WINDOWS LAWSUIT

 Other Window Manufacturers Have Been Sued Over Similar Problems

 Previously, a number of other window manufacturers have faced class action lawsuits over similar issues.
-In these cases, the lawsuits alleged that the problems were caused by design defects that allowed water to collect around the windows’ frames, resulting in damage to the wood and other surrounding property; however, our lawyers need to hear from property owners who own Weather Shield windows to help determine the exact cause of the problems.
+In these cases, the lawsuits alleged that the problems were caused by design defects that allowed water to collect around the windows’ frames, resulting in damage to the wood and other surrounding property.